wes-o/typescript-node-express-api/README.md

 ```

 _N.B._

-> A default `tsconfig.json` file is included.
-However, to generate new run:`npx tsc --init`
+A default `tsconfig.json` file is included.
+However, to generate new run: `npx tsc --init`.

-> A sample `example.env` file is included.
-Environmental vars should be changed to a personal auth token
+A sample `example.env` file is included.
+Environmental vars should be changed to a personal auth token.

-> A reasonable `webpack.config.ts` file with Hot Module Replacement (HMR) is included.
+A reasonable `webpack.config.ts` file with Hot Module Replacement (HMR) is included.

-For additional customization of Webpack see [docs](https://)
+For additional customization of Webpack see [docs](https://webpack.js.org/configuration/configuration-languages#typescript)

 ## Typescript